Achieving Cost Savings in the 3rd Year of Covid

-2022 is starting off with a significant Covid surge, once again impacting the daily routines of many.
+2022 started off with a significant Covid surge, once again impacting the daily routines of many.
 Time will tell how badly manufacturing and logistics will be affected, and how much delay this will add to supply chains recovery from the prolonged disruptions of 2020/2021.

 Purchasing organizations have been consumed by the urgent demands of ensuring supply to keep factories running.
 For most, strategic cost savings has been deferred along with everything else that doesn’t get “hair on fire” attention.